<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <link>https://neafamily.com/category/news/</link>

-<description>Southwest Florida Family is a resource for families and educators in Naples and Collier County, Florida.</description>
+<description>Southwest Florida Family is a parenting resource for families in Collier and Lee Counties, with local events, camps, education, and family guides.</description>

 <language>en-US</language>